maziac/DeZog/documentation/zx81/zx81-zsim.md

 Here is the display of a ZX81 with only 1k RAM:
 ![](images/collapsed-dfile.jpg)

+## firstLine, lastLine
+These 2 properties are only used if "hires" is true.
+With the values you can adjust the shown screen height.
+Normally the default values (46, 247) should work fine.
+However, depending on the hires algorithm the Z80 program uses it might be that a different area has been chosen.
+- firstLine is the first horizontal line that will be displayed
+- lastLine is the last horizontal line that will be displayed (inclusive)

 # CPU frequency
 The original ZX81 runs at 3.25 Mhz.